sisodiya2421/sisodiya2421/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+⚡ Fun fact:
 - 👯 I’m looking to collaborate on projects that are using Python.
 - 🌱 I’m currently learning JavaScript and mathematics required for ML and Data Science.
+- :pencil2: I Write blogs on dev.to on free days.
+- :musical_note: I love to hear country music.

 ### Reach me at :coffee: